HungryFlo/HungryFlo.github.io/_pages/cv_en.md

   * During the project, I have improved my deep learning programming skills, and become more proficient in using tools or platforms such as PyTorch, Hugging Face, and so on.
 * An Evaluation System of the Quality of Survey Results
   * This project aims to design a system to evaluate the quality of survey results using llms.
-  * In the project, I am mainly responsible for the dataset generation and organization.
-I also participated in the research survey work, and conducted the ablation experiments.
+  * In the project, I am mainly responsible for the dataset generation, UI design and ablation experiments.
+I also participated in the research survey work.
   * During the project, I got more hands-on skills to implement the ideas, and learned much about the human-computer interaction, exploring more fields to use artificial intelligence.
 * Calligraphy Layout Generative Model Fine-tuning
   * This project aims to fine-tune a large language model to generate layout (bounding boxes of characters) in calligraphy, which eventually can assist another model to generate whole calligraphy work.